 TGC Podcast (The Gospel Coalition): Many, many like-gold episodes about life and godliness.

 Peace Like a River by Leif Enger (Enger writes so beautifully that you can’t help but read some of his sentences aloud, just to linger with them.
-Also, his female characters are so strong and loving: I get the distinct feel that Enger respects women.)
+Also, his female characters are so strong and loving.
+His other books So Brave, Young, and Handsome and Virgil Wander are exquisite, too.

 Gilead by Marilynne Robinson